James Joseph Patterson: Biography

+Legacy

-His former wife Dorothy Clarke Patterson died September 30, 2007.
+Patterson's first wife Dorothy Clarke Patterson died September 30, 2007.
 In 2008, her estate made one of the ten largest charitable bequests of the year in the United States.
 The bequest to create the Patterson Foundation in Sarasota, Florida was estimated to be $225 million.
-Unlike many large donors, Patterson left few guidelines for the gift.
+Unlike many large donors, Dorothy left few guidelines for the gift.

+Patterson's nephew, Joseph Albright, son of his older half-sister Josephine Patterson Albright (1913–1996), married Madeleine Korbel, who had immigrated as a child with her family from Czechoslovakia after World War II.
+Her father was a diplomat in Europe, and she spoke several languages.
+She completed her higher education in the United States, graduating from Wellesley, and earning an MA and PhD at Columbia University.
+She later served as Secretary of State under President Bill Clinton.

+Patterson's older half-sister, Alicia Patterson (1906–1963), founded Newsday, a regional newspaper on Long Island.